Recruitment process

 After your successful interview the following background checks are required:

-You will be asked to do a medical assessment to assess your suitability for the role and to investigate any potential health related issues prior to employment.
+You will be asked to do a medical evaluation to assess your suitability for the role and to identify any potential health related issues prior to employment.

 The cost of your initial medical examination will be met by Fire and Emergency New Zealand.
 We will ask you to arrange a pre-employment medical appointment with your usual medical centre, and a hearing appointment with an audiologist.